-By pre-decimating the RINEX file before upload, it is reduced to 1/6th the size.
+By pre-decimating the RINEX file before uploading, the file is reduced to 1/6 or 1/60th the original size.
 This makes the upload process much faster while having no impact on the resulting solution.

 Observations submitted to RTX are not decimated, AUSPOS submissions are decimated to 15 seconds.
 Observations exported directly to RINEX are not decimated.